Makr91/zoneweaver-api/README.md

 ## Overview

-Zoneweaver API is the essential link between your Bhyve hypervisor and the ZoneWeaver frontend.
+Zoneweaver API is the essential link between your Bhyve hypervisor and the Zoneweaverfrontend.
 It exposes a rich set of API endpoints that allow for seamless control over virtual machines, detailed system monitoring, and secure, token-based authentication.

 ### Key Features